vanvoorden/Trivially-Identical-Sample/.github/README.md

 The `Swift-CowBox-Sample` repo contains a detailed performance analysis comparing the performance of memoization against our original implementation: it’s a big performance win.
 What we care about here now is optimizing the memoization operation *itself*.

-Let’s build and run (and launch in Instruments) so we can see how these measurements look (we launch Instruments and select the `os_signposts` instrument).
+Let’s build and run so we can see how these measurements look.
+We launch Instruments and select the `os_signposts` instrument.
 Let’s try the same experiment from `Swift-CowBox-Sample`:

 * Launch App.
 * Navigate to `OrdersTable`.